SalomePlatform/adao/doc/en/tui.rst

     default or those from the list "*ColNames*"), the vector is of type "*Vector*".

+.. index:: single: BackgroundError
 .. index:: single: setBackgroundError

 **setBackgroundError** (*Matrix, ScalarSparseMatrix, DiagonalSparseMatrix, Script, Stored*)
     This command allows to set the matrix :math:`\mathbf{B}` of background error covariance.
 The matrix may be completely defined by the "*Matrix*" keyword, or in a sparse way, by a diagonal matrix whose unique variance is given on the diagonal by "*ScalarSparseMatrix*", or by a diagonal matrix which one gives the vector of variances located on the diagonal by "*DiagonalSparseMatrix*".
 If it is defined by a script in "*Script*", the matrix is of type "*Matrix*" (by default), "*ScalarSparseMatrix*" or "*DiagonalSparseMatrix*" according to whether one of these variables is positioned to "*True*".

+.. index:: single: CheckingPoint
 .. index:: single: setCheckingPoint

 **setCheckingPoint** (*Vector, VectorSerie, Script, DataFile, ColNames, ColMajor, Stored*)